 With the high use of Line and Twitter this network has fallen a bit into decline, one of its advantages is total privacy.

 Official site: https://mixi.jp/

-We are not going to talk in detail about each existing social network in Japan because it would take years.
-Some simply went bankrupt, others still exist with a very small community.
+We are not going to talk in detail about every social network that exists in Japan because it would take years.
+Some have simply gone bankrupt, others still exist with a very small community.
 Below is a list of all social networks in Japan:

 - Net City

 For Photos and Videos

 Specialized in Communication